 The Airline Res-O-Glas

 Guitarists of the past were known to splurge on classic Les Paul and Stratocaster models.
 But, Jack White felt like he needed a challenge.
 Originally the Airline Res-O-Glas was the kind of inexpensive guitar ordered out of a magazine for around $100.
 Its use on the White Stripes’ Elephant album helped the brand’s popularity and, in many ways, defined indie rock for at least one generation.
-The guitar, and similar models, are now often used in indie rock, noise and even modern blues.
+The guitar, and similar models, are now often used in indie pop-rock, noise, and even modern blues.
 Then again, indie rock duos have naturally tended to gravitate towards more exotic gear to help with their look and sound.

 Fender Stratocaster / Squier Stratocaster

-Of the two most famous guitar brands, Fender and Gibson, the former has seen a far greater use in the new epoch of alternative rock and indie.
+Of the two most famous guitar brands, Fender and Gibson, the former has seen far greater use in the new epoch of alternative rock and indie.
 Even cheaper Fender models, such as the Jaguar, have found a place in modern rock music.
 Famously Kurt Cobain played a left-handed model.
 Fender now makes a signature Kurt Cobain Jaguar guitar that continues to be a big seller.
 Are these the best guitars for indie rock?
 Certainly, few instruments are more iconic.
 Will it help players decipher the riffs and scales needed for this type of music.
 Frankly, these are good guitars in principle.
 But, it should also be noted that we are living in a time of cheap, well-built, guitar alternatives which had previously not been available.

-Modern day guitar heroine, St. Vincent (Annie Clark) plays the Albert Lee HH (Signature Music Man) religiously for her blend of artsy indie rock.
+Modern-day guitar heroine, St. Vincent (Annie Clark) plays the Albert Lee HH (Signature Music Man) religiously for her blend of artsy indie rock.
 For those who’ve never much gotten over the look of Gibsons and Fenders, the royal axes of the 1970s, the matter of what a modern electric guitar looks like may surprise them.
 St. Vincent says she has opted for the guitar because of its sound as well as its shape and weight which make it ideal for playing live.
 Indie rock guitars have rarely looked and sounded better!

 The Danelectro guitars have been around for decades and have always sat as something of an oddity.
 Its odd look, strange taste for pickups and elongated neck made a staple of the acid rockers of the late 1960s.
-But, the instrument has made a comeback with indie rock guitarists who love a bit of experimentation in their playing, choosing the indie model for their present-day needs.
+But, the instrument has made a comeback with the best indie rock guitarists, fans of a bit of experimentation in their playing, choosing the indie model for their present-day needs.
 Furthermore, the products created by the Danelectro brand lend themselves very well to the indie guitar sound that many modern bands appreciate.
 Beck, Zachary Cole Smith of Diiv, Mark Oliver Everett of Eels, sing the instruments praises.